June 26, 2026

 Taxes after credits$190,000

-Common tax credits and deductions that impact your provision
+Common tax credits and deductions that affect your provision

 Tax credits and deductions can reduce your final tax expense, which directly affects your tax provision.
 Both lower your tax burden, but they work at different points in the process.